Nintendo: Nintendo of Europe SE (NOE)

-Nintendo Australia
+Nintendo Australia Pty.
+Ltd. (NAL)

-Nintendo's Australian subsidiary is based in Melbourne.
+Nintendo Australia was established in June 1993, and is based in Scoresby, Victoria, a suburb of Melbourne.
 It handles the publishing, distribution, sales, and marketing of Nintendo products in Australia and New Zealand.
-It also manufactured some Wii games locally.
+Its original headquarters was located in Mulgrave, Victoria.
+Prior to NAL assuming publishing and distribution of all Nintendo products in Australia in January 1994, distribution was handled in Australia by Mattel Australia and in New Zealand by Video One on behalf of Mattel.

+The founding General Managers of NAL were Graham Kerry (formerly the Managing Director of Mattel Australia) and Susumu Tanaka (then-transferred from Nintendo UK and currently a Senior Executive Officer at Nintendo's global HQ in Kyoto).
+Former Managing Directors include current Nintendo of America CEO Satoru Shibata and Rose Lappin, who previously worked on Nintendo products for Mattel Australia prior to joining NAL in 1993.
+Since its establishment, NAL has also published and distributed third-party video games in Australia for publishers such as Virgin Interactive Entertainment, Accolade, Atlus, Sega of Europe, Capcom Europe, Rising Star Games, Marvelous, Bandai Namco Entertainment, Enix & Square Enix, Hudson Soft, Disney Interactive and Tomy, amongst others.

 Nintendo of Korea

 Nintendo's South Korean subsidiary was established on 7 July 2006 and is based in Seoul.
 In March 2016, the subsidiary was heavily downsized due to a corporate restructuring after analyzing shifts in the current market, laying off 80% of its employees, leaving only ten people, including former CEO Hiroyuki Fukuda.
 This did not affect any games scheduled for release in South Korea, and Nintendo continued operations there as usual.
 Takahiro Miura would later take over as CEO in 2018.
 In April 2025, the subsidiary gained international attention when its website unintentionally leaked the presence of young Pauline in Donkey Kong Bananza.

 Nintendo Singapore

 Nintendo's Singaporean subsidiary was established on 26 September 2025.
 Takahiro Miura is the supervising branch manager.
+In November, Nintendo also announced its plans to acquire Bandai Namco Studios Singapore and rename it Nintendo Studios Singapore.